ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 ### Client-facing API
 There are two pieces of configuration that must be provided by a client in order to use the action menu:
-1. Specifying which column, or columns, the action menu will be visible within.
+1. Specifying which column, or columns, the action menu will be visible within
-2. Specifying the menu and its items to show when the menu-button is open.
+2. Specifying the menu and its items to show when the menu button is open

-The nimble design system will be opinionated about many details of the menu button.
-Therefore, a client will not be able to configure the exact details of the menu-button itself, such as:
+The nimble design system will be opinionated about many details of the menu button within a table.
+Therefore, a client will not be able to configure the exact details of the menu button itself, such as:
-- The appearance mode of the menu button
+- The appearance mode of the button
 - The icon shown within the button
 - When the button becomes visible (e.g. always visible, visible on hover/selection only, etc.)

-If the need arises to have configuration for the items listed above, or other details that are not listed, that can be evaluated at a later time.
+If the need arises to have configuration for the items listed above, or other details that are not listed, that can be evaluated and the API can be extended.

-#### Specifying a column to include a menu-button
+#### Specifying a column to include a menu button

-A client can specify that a column should have a menu-button within it by adding the `show-menu` attribute on the column definition.
-In the example below, the menu will be added to the _First name_ column only, but the attribute can be added to multiple columns if desired.
+A client can specify that a column should have an action menu within it by adding the `show-menu` attribute on the column definition.
+In the example below, the menu will be added to the _First name_ column only.
+The `show-menu` attribute can be added to multiple columns if multiple action menus are desired within a row.

 ```HTML
 <nimble-table>